microsoft/fabricrealtimelab/modules/moduleex01.md

 The partition operator, as we've seen, creates subtables based on the specified key, while the scan operator matches records according to specified predicates.
 While we only need a very simple rule (match the previous row for each symbol), the scan operator can be very powerful as these steps and predicates can be chained.

-Consider the following KQL query, which will give similar results as our previous KQL query:
+Consider the following KQL query, which will give similar results as our previous KQL query that uses the prev() function:

 ```text
 StockPrice